 2021 Saudi Arabian Grand Prix

-Attendance figures for the inaugural Saudi Arabian Grand Prix at Jeddah Street Circuit have not been released.
+Attendance figures for the inaugural Saudi Arabian Grand Prix at Jeddah Street Circuit were confirmed by Formula 1 in February 2022.
+The 3-day weekend attendance was 143,000.

 2021 Abu Dhabi Grand Prix

 Days ahead of the highly anticipated title decider between Max Verstappen and Lewis Hamilton, Abu Dhabi Grand Prix organisers announced that the event had sold out.
 The event was originally scheduled to go ahead with a reduced capacity, but this changed in October.
-The circuit’s capacity is 60,000.
+The circuit’s capacity is 60,000 and 153,000 fans were in attendance over the race weekend.

 Summary and looking ahead to 2022